Multimodal Datasets with Controllable Mutual Information: Background

 The MI quantifies the extent to which one variable reduces uncertainty in the other.
 For instance, when $X$ and $Y$ are fully independent, their joint distribution $p(X,Y)$ reduces to the product of the marginal distributions $p(X)p(Y)$, therefore the MI is zero.

-\paragraph{Pointwise Mutual Information (PMI).} When evaluated on specific values $x\sim p(X)$ and $y\sim p(Y)$, the pointwise MI (PMI) captures the probability of these two values occurring together compared with that same probability if they were fully independent.
+\paragraph{Pointwise Mutual Information (PMI).} When evaluated on specific values $x\sim p(X)$ and $y\sim p(Y)$, the pointwise MI (PMI) captures the probability of $x$ and $y$ occurring together compared with that same probability if they were fully independent.
 The PMI is formally expressed as:

 \paragraph{Multimodal Self-Supervised Learning (SSL).} Often compared to the primary human senses such as sight, hearing, or touch, modalities in machine learning refer to distinct forms of sensing the world and the corresponding representations of the observed data.
 Modalities can have radically different formats (e.g. RGB images and timeseries data), or they can exhibit similar formats but describe distinct information sources (e.g. RGB images and segmentation maps).
 In this paper, our operational definition for a modality is a random variable $X_m$ and a corresponding sample space $\mathcal{X}_m$.
 In particular, if $X_1$ and $X_2$ correspond to two different distributions, then we consider them to be two separate modalities regardless of their data format.
 Multimodal SSL often involves learning a joint representation of many data modalities, which we view as distinct from multi-\emph{view} SSL, which generally consists of learning a joint representation of multiple views derived from the same data modality, e.g. different crops of a single image.
 Multimodal SSL uses the relationships between modalities to learn joint representations without explicit labels.